Vervet Monkey Facts

-These animals have been noted as possessing numerous human-like personality characteristics.
-Unfortunately for them, these include anxiety and hypertension.
-As a result, their behavior has been widely studied.
+- Further, this animal has been noted as possessing numerous human-like personality characteristics.
+Unfortunately for it, however, these include anxiety and hypertension.
+As a result, its behavior has been widely studied.

 Vervet Monkey Physical Description

 The males reach roughly 12 lb (5.5 kg) in weight.
 Large males sometimes reach as much as 24 in (61 cm) in length.
 The females usually attain a weight of about 9 lb (4.1 kg).
 Some females grow to as much as 19.5 in (48 cm) long.